 Stem cells are a tiny fraction of the trillions that constitute the adult human body.
 They are a rare cell type that can self-renew and differentiate as long as the organism is alive.
 Stem cells are defined clonally at a single-cell level according to their developmental potency and renewal ability .
 Three main types are; (1) totipotent stem cells (TSCs), (2) embryonic stem cells (ESCs), and (3) somatic stem cells.
 TSCs are capable of differentiating into any cell type but they have a limited self-renewal capacity.
 Unlike TSCs, ESCs can propagate in culture indefinitely .
 Somatic stem cells are characterized by a restricted differentiation to the particular tissue where they reside.

-Organismal aging brings a decreased ability of stem cells to self-renew and differentiate, thus impairing the regenerative potential of body tissues.
+When an organism gets old, the stem cells are less apt to self-renew and differentiate, thus impairing the regenerative potential of body tissues.
 Somatic stem cells appear to age with the person thus declining in functional ability .
-This seems related to the unique character of these cells to asymmetrically divide and unequal daughter cells.
+This seems related to the unique character of these cells to asymmetrically divide and yield unequal daughter cells.
 One of the daughters maintains the stemness property of self-renewal while the other becomes more differentiated .

 For long-term maintenance of the organism's wellbeing, the replacement of old and/or damaged cells must keep pace with the proliferation of stem cells, a condition termed quiescence.
 Disruption of quiescence by excessive proliferation leads to the exhaustion of the tissue niche of stem cells and premature aging, as shown in Drosophila intestinal stem cells and HSCs from p21 null mice .
 Interestingly, disruption of quiescence in the aged muscle cell niche arises by an increase in fibroblast growth factor FGF2 signalling.
 This leads to stem cell depletion and diminished regenerative capacity, an outcome that could be prevented by blocking this signaling .

-Within tissues, cells continuously communicate with each other through a plethora of signaling mechanisms, enabling the cells to respond to microenvironmental changes and thereby to take action to preserve homeostasis and tissue functioning.
-Human aging brings a series of changes that impair cellular communication, as shown by the decreasing with age of neurohormonal signaling strength and decline of the adaptive immune system activity.
+Within tissues, cells communicate with each other through a plethora of signaling mechanisms.
+This communication allows the cells to respond to microenvironmental changes and thereby to take action to preserve homeostasis and tissue functioning.
+Human aging brings a series of changes that impair cellular communication.
+For instance, neurohormonal signaling strength declines as a person gets older, as does the capacity of the adaptive immune system.

 Aging appears to dysregulate the body's immune surveillance system, creating a proinflammatory age-associated phenotype termed inflammaging .
-The activation of this phenotype triggers stimulation of the NLRP3 inflammasome and other pro-inflammatory pathways, that results in increased production of inflammatory cytokines (IL-1b, TNFa), and IFNs, finally cell death .
+The activation of this phenotype triggers stimulation of the NLRP3 inflammasome and other pro-inflammatory pathways, which results in increased production of inflammatory cytokines (IL-1b, TNFa), and IFNs, finally cell death.

 The importance of inflammation in aging is further shown by the overactivation of NF-kB signaling.
-Expression of NF-kB pathway inhibitors induces the young phenotype in aged transgenic mice and decreases the aging rate in mouse models .
-Furthermore, inflammation triggers increased NF-kB signaling in the mouse hypothalamus leading to diminished systemic secretion of gonadotropin-releasing hormone.
-The hormonal decline correlates with aging-associated body changes, including bone fragility, muscle weakness, and reduced neurogenesis.
-Conversely, increased hormone availability prevents aging-impaired neurogenesis and diminishes the aging rate in mice .
+Expression of NF-kB pathway inhibitors induces the young phenotype in aged transgenic mice and decreases the aging rate in mouse models.
+Furthermore, inflammation triggers increased NF-kB signaling in the mouse hypothalamus leading to a decrease through the body of secretion of gonadotropin-releasing hormone.
+Less of this hormone in the body correlates with aging-associated body changes, including bone fragility, muscle weakness, and reduced neurogenesis.
+Conversely, more hormone prevents aging-impaired neurogenesis and diminishes the aging rate in mice .

-Likewise, interference in the expression of inflammation-associated genes by mRNA decay factor AUF1 leads to a cessation of the inflammatory cytokine response.
+Likewise, interference in the expression of inflammation-associated genes by mRNA decay factor AUF1 causes the inflammatory cytokine response to shut down.
 AUF1-deficient mice show a profound cell senescence and rapid premature aging that can be reversed by re-expression of this factor .
 Similar effects are obtained by down-regulating inflammation-related genes by modifying NF-kB subunits and other cytokines with specific sirtuins deacetylases .

-Aging cells affect their surroundings by releasing bioactive molecules, including reactive oxygen species (ROS) that cause DNA damage in neighbor cells, and inducing them to senesce .
+Aging cells affect their surroundings by releasing bioactive molecules, including reactive oxygen species that cause DNA damage in neighbor cells, and inducing them to senesce.